Planning a quick one-day trip to Seville? Here’s what to do in one day in Seville, for a visit you will never forget!

 Reserve tickets or a tour in advance!

-Consider this highly rated 3-hour small group tour of the Alcazar, the Cathedral, and La Giralda, with skip-the-line access and English commentary.
+Consider this highly rated 3-hour small group tour of the Alcazar and the Cathedral, with entry to La Giralda.
+You’ll have skip-the-line access and English commentary.
 Reserve ahead of time to be assured of an afternoon slot on the date of your visit.

 If you’d rather explore on your own, get your skip-the-line Alcazar tickets in advance to avoid the long lines at the popular Seville sight, especially if you visit in season.